 As the most popular analytics tool, Google Analytics has the advantage of integrating with countless other apps.

-For instance, you might want to track eCommerce sales made with WooCommerce or measure how many visitors are opting into your MailChimp email list.
-There are already WordPress plugins available that can handle these integrations and many more just like them.
+For instance, you might want to track eCommerce sales made with WooCommerce or measure how many visitors are opting into your email list via a ConvertKit or MailChimp form.

 The Google Analytics platform is here to stay and there are no plans from Google to make it paid.
 They already have a premium version tailored for large enterprises.

 The continued development of this platform means that you can expect it to improve and stay available in the future.

 Google consistently adds new features to keep pace with trends like real-time analytics and GDPR compliance.

 How to add Google Analytics to your site

 Creating a Google Analytics account will take just a moment since you can use your existing Google account.
 You can follow their official getting started tutorial if you need additional help with your account creation.

 Once you signup and add your site, you’re ready to start tracking.

 Add Google Analytics with MonsterInsights